 Partners In Health began working in the Navajo Nation in 2009.
 Under the name Community Outreach and Patient Empowerment, we support the backbone of the health care system: community health workers, known locally as Community Health Representatives.

-Roughly 100 Representatives have been consulting patients in their homes since the 1960s, making them one of the most established community health worker programs in the U.S. In collaboration with local partners, we offer monthly and quarterly skill-building trainings, leadership workshops, and materials to use when visiting patients, including iPad presentations designed for people who don’t speak English as a first language.
+Roughly 100 Representatives have been consulting patients in their homes since the 1960s, making them one of the most established community health worker programs in the U.S. In collaboration with local partners, PIH offers monthly and quarterly skill-building trainings, leadership workshops, and materials to use when visiting patients, including iPad presentations designed for people who don’t speak English as a first language.

 We are also part of the growing movement to improve health via access to nutritious food.
 With Harvard University Law School and other experts, we created Good Laws, Good Food: Putting Food Policy to Work in the Navajo Nation.
 The roughly 100-page document builds on previous studies and provides a clear overview of the complicated laws that govern food in the desert nation straddling state lines.
 It is available for free to any person or group pushing for change.